 Hosted on Acast.
 See acast.com/privacy for more information.

-In this powerful episode of Nutrition Science Bites, Prof Clare Collins and Dr Natalie Stapleton unpack the truth about alcohol - from its cultural grip to its impact on cancer risk, sleep, and mental health.
+The festive season is in full swing, and for many of us, celebrations might include a drink or two.
+This special re-release conversation is a timely reminder that moderation matters.
+Prof Clare Collins and Dr Natalie Stapleton unpack the truth about alcohol - from its cultural grip to its impact on cancer risk, sleep, and mental health.

 They talk about the cultural significance of alcohol in Australia, the health risks, particularly regarding cancer, and the importance of public health policies in mitigating harm.
 We talk about the need for awareness and education on alcohol's effects on health, and how societal norms influence drinking patterns.